Anirudhx7/Automated-Active-Defense-Lab/README.md

 ## 🛠️ Technical Implementation

 ### 1. The Intelligence Engine (Wazuh Manager)
-I configured the global `ossec.conf` to enable the VirusTotal integration.
+A. I configured the global `ossec.conf` to enable the VirusTotal integration.
 This allows the SIEM to enrich logs with external threat data.
 ```xml
 <integration>
   <name>virustotal</name>